-If you made it through the pros and cons section thinking a toaster oven would be a good investment for you, our step by step guide will help you find the right model.
+If you made it through the pros and cons section thinking a toaster oven would be a good investment for you, our step-by-step guide will help you find the right model.

 Step 1: How Much do You Care About Toast Quality?

 Unfortunately, as we mentioned above, toaster ovens can't toast bread as evenly as a dedicated slot toaster.
 Most people won't be bothered by this, but if you're looking to make the smallest sacrifice in toasting quality possible you'll want to consider one of our top performers in that category.
-The Editors' Choice Award winning Breville Smart Oven and the Top Pick for Convenience Panasonic FlashXpress shared the top score in our toasting test, each scoring an 8.
+The Editors' Choice Award-winning Breville Smart Oven and the Top Pick for Convenience Panasonic FlashXpress shared the top score in our toasting test, each scoring an 8.
 Both can produce decent toast and our heat maps show that they each have a toasting sweet spot that can accommodate 4 slices of bread.
-The Breville makes toast a bit slower, but is a more versatile machine overall.
-The Panasonic makes toast nearly as fast as a traditional slot model, but is not as well rounded a performer as the Breville.
+The Breville makes toast a bit slower but is a more versatile machine overall.
+The Panasonic makes toast nearly as fast as a traditional slot model but is not as well-rounded a performer as the Breville.
 If you're not particularly fussy about your toast, then this won't factor into your decision.

 Step 2: How Often do You Make Frozen Meals?

 If you're a consistent frozen and/or microwave meal consumer and want to replace your microwave with a toaster oven, you'll most likely want to consider the Panasonic FlashXpress.
 Its dual infrared elements heat up instantaneously, negating the need for preheating.
 This greatly expedites the process of heating up leftovers and frozen meals.
 The Panasonic does have some drawbacks in terms of capacity (it can only accommodate a 9-inch pizza) and baking performance (it left cakes and cookies a bit scorched).
 All of the other models we tested make frozen meals significantly more slowly than the Panasonic, but all could also accommodate much larger dishes, and most produced much better results in our baking test.
-However, if your main concern making frozen meals quickly then the Panasonic is the clear choice.
+However, if your main concern making frozen meals quickly then the Panasonic is a clear choice.

 Step 3: How Much do You Care About Baking Quality?

 For some, the main reason to purchase a countertop oven will be to quickly bake small batches of desserts or meat.
 If baking will be your primary use we would recommend one of the top performers from our baking test.
-The Editors' Choice Award winning Breville Smart Oven and the KitchenAid Countertop Oven were the two clear frontrunners in that test, both churning out excellent drumsticks and handling cakes and cookies with finesse.
+The Editors' Choice Award-winning Breville Smart Oven and the KitchenAid Countertop Oven were the two clear frontrunners in that test, both churning out excellent drumsticks and handling cakes and cookies with finesse.
 Coincidentally, these are also the two models that did the best in our temperature accuracy test.
 The Breville has the added bonus of being one of the top performers in our toasting test as well.
-If you're concerned about baking quality and are on a budget our Best Buy Award winning Black and Decker Countertop Convection Oven offers average baking performance for less than half the list price of the more expensive models.
+If you're concerned about the baking quality and are on a budget our Best Buy Award-winning Black and Decker Countertop Convection Oven offers average baking performance for less than half the list price of the more expensive models.